Programming-Metholodogy-II-Fa18/midterm-a-shijie1xu/problem2/Readme.md

-This is PM2 midterm
+This is PM2 midterm problem2.
-Created and Owned by Shijie Xu
+Created and Owned by Shijie Xu.